chang-zhao/easy-sortable/README.md

 # Usage
 * All the draggable elements should be placed vertically.
 They can be DIV, P, LI, SPAN etc. They shoul have class="drag".
-* All the draggable elements should be siblings (children of the same container).
-A container could be DIV, OL, UL etc.
+* All the draggable elements of a list (or of a united group of lists) should be siblings (children of the same parent container).
+That container could be DIV, OL, UL etc.
 * In that container, any other children elements may be present, not draggable by themselves.
 They can be used to separate a container space into several lists.
+* See examples (HTML files of this repository).

 # Versions
 Version 0.2 - author Chang Zhao.